Hreflang Tags: The Complete SEO Guide

 hreflang="es"-- targets all Spanish speakers, regardless of countryhreflang="es-es"-- targets Spanish speakers in Spain specificallyhreflang="es-mx"-- targets Spanish speakers in Mexico specifically

 Use region targeting when your content genuinely differs by country -- different pricing, different legal requirements, different product availability.
 Don't use region targeting just to create more pages.
+If your content is the same across regions, read do you need hreflang for a single language for guidance.

 Hreflang and canonical tags

 Each page's canonical tag should point to itself, not to a "master" language version.
 If your French page has canonical pointing to your English page, hreflang can't work properly -- Google sees conflicting signals.
+See hreflang and canonical tags for the full rules.

 The rule: canonical handles duplicate consolidation within the same language. hreflang handles language/region variation across pages.